Getting pregnant Trying to conceive Signs of pregnancy

 Mood change

-Obviously, a bad mood could be caused by many things, but mood swings are one of the early signs of pregnancy, experienced as early as three weeks after conception.
+Obviously, a bad mood could be caused by many things, but mood swings are one of the early signs of pregnancy, experienced as early as 3 weeks after conception.
 “Some people feel more irritable,” says Dr. Celestine.
 If you’re feeling anxious or depressed, you’re not alone.
 These are the most common mental health concerns during pregnancy — around 12% of women experience depression, while 13% experience anxiety.
 These can be understandably difficult feelings to navigate, so if you need support, don’t hesitate to reach out to loved ones or your doctor.

 Fatigue